SeoMix/seokey-free/readme.txt

 = Is SEOKEY compatible with other WordPress extensions and themes?

-Yes, SEOKEY is compatible with all popular themes and plugins such as Elementor, Gutenberg, Divi, Astra, WP Rocket, Contact Form, and more.
+Yes, our SEO plugin is compatible with all popular themes and plugins such as Elementor, Gutenberg, Divi, Astra, WP Rocket, Contact Form, and more.

+= With SEOKEY PRO, do you have access to my Search Console Data

+No. Your Search Console SEO data belongs to you.
+When connected, data will be imported into your WordPress database and our team never use it.

 = What are the automatic SEO optimizations?

-Here is a list of the optimized elements:
+Here is a list of our automatic SEO optimizations:

 - **Date Archive**: they are disabled (bad content for Google)
 - **Titles and meta descriptions**: They are automatically filled in while awaiting manual improvement by the author (No more %%title%% painful options)